Recipe Cooked, Photographed and Written by Praveena

 Instructions

-- Put a small frying pan on stove top under medium heat and add the oil, let it heat.Add all the 'Ingredients for tempering' and saute them until they turn light brown in colour.
+- Put a small frying pan on stove top under medium flame.Add all the 'Ingredients for tempering' and sauté them until the seeds pop.

 Notes